 The current global pandemic of coronavirus disease 2019 (COVID-19), is caused by a newly identified coronavirus (now classified as SARS-CoV-2).
 Currently, four genera of coronaviruses are recognized: Alphacoronaviruses, Betacoronaviruses, Gammacoronaviruses and Deltacoronaviruses.
 Alpha- and Betacoronaviruses generally infect mammals whereas Gamma- and Deltacoronaviruses are primarily found in birds.
 Whole genome sequence analysis places SARS-CoV-2 in the genus of Betacoronaviruses alongside severe acute respiratory syndrome coronavirus (SARS-CoV, now classified as SARS-CoV-1, the etiological agent responsible for the SARS epidemic 18 years ago), Middle East respiratory syndrome coronavirus (MERS-CoV) and SARS-like bat coronavirus1.
-This analysis revealed that SARS-CoV-2 has highest sequence similarity with SARS-like bat coronavirus and that SARS-CoV-2 is more closely related to SARS-CoV-1 than to MERS-CoV.
+This analysis revealed that SARS-CoV-2 is more closely related to SARS-CoV-1 than to MERS-CoV.